How to migrate a website successfully

 Copy everything from the old site

-When moving a site, it’s essential to back up all files, content, and media to avoid losing valuable data.
-That’s website migration 101.
-Don’t underestimate or ignore this security measure because anything can happen.
+Back up all website files, content, and media to avoid losing valuable data.
 Copying all of your data and saving it will ensure that you have all the vital information available and can restore your old website if necessary.

 There are several ways to copy your old website and its content: